 Located on the south end of campus, the Cabin offers spectacular views of the Wenatchee River.
 The main floor is an open concept and it has a queen bed.
 There is an enclosed loft with an additional queen bed.
 The Cabin has one full bathroom and a kitchen.

-The Guild is excited to also offer the Ridge House (formerly the home of Guild founders, Liz and Rich Caemmerer) as guest housing.
+We are excited to also offer the Ridge House (formerly the home of Guild founders, Liz and Rich Caemmerer) as guest housing.
 This beautiful and light filled space can house four people.
 There is a large kitchen and 2 bathrooms.

 A light and airy space tucked on the edge of campus, the Library was the original schoolhouse here in the Plain Valley, dating back to 1912.
 The downstairs houses classroom space as well as an impressive art and faith library, while the upstairs level features an all-gender dorm-style sleeping loft that can house up to nine guests.